 - aspiration to they need to aim high and challenge themselves to achieve great things in the future whether that means a job or travel

 - A strong sense of moral purpose and respect for others

 Here you will find an overview of the EYFS framework and the Curriculum offer for children in Years 1 to 6.
 There are also sections on Spiritual, Moral, Social and Cultural Development (SMSC), Rights Respecting Ethos and British Values.

 The curriculum incorporates the statutory requirements of the National Curriculum 2014 and other experiences and opportunities which best meet the learning and developmental needs of the children in our school.

+In the below file (Long Term Curriculum Plans 2019-2020) we have provided an overview of each year groups curriculum with direct reference to the new National Curriculum.
 In EYFS the curriculum is heavily child initiated with children choosing the topics or areas they wish to study.
 This is done on a half termly basis via consultation with adults and children.

 In Key Stage 1 children follow National Curriculum guidelines but within this there is still the opportunity for child initiated topics to be covered.
 To date these have included The World, Pirates, Light and Dark, Undersea and Vehicles.

 In Key Stage 2 using the National Curriculum, teachers have planned and developed exciting topic titles which connect discrete subjects together with strong links.
 Each subject is given individual time so that children can learn many skills and have a broad and balanced curriculum.
 It also allows children the opportunity to develop talents in a wide variety of skills and disciplines.

 We are a UNICEF Rights Respecting School and as such give children the opportunity to explore global issues within their curriculum.
 Children therefore learn about issues such as Fair Trade, Land Mines, Refugees and Endangered Species.